TrMen/pause/README.md

     - If yes, you can then store those changes.
 After the interactive session ends, they are stored as diffs on disk, and you can choose to include them in the real source code.
 - Storing a snapshot of state for later comparisson.
 - Continuing execution of the current timeline.

-The language has many ideas, many of which I will probably throw out later.
-For now, a sample of the syntax can be found in `main.pause`.